contentful/slash-developers/docs/tutorials/general/anatomy-cma-request.md

 In this article we have covered how to:

-1. Create Spaces
+1. Create spaces
-2. Create and activate Content Types
+2. Create and activate content types
-3. Create and publish Entries
+3. Create and publish entries
-4. Create, process and publish Assets
+4. Create, process and publish assets
-5. Add Assets to Entries
+5. Add assets to entries

-Although we have exposed many details of the Content Management API, there are still many uncovered features in the [Official Documentation](/developers/docs/references/content-management-api/#/reference).
+Although we have exposed many details of the Content Management API, there are still many uncovered features in the [reference documentation](/developers/docs/references/content-management-api/#/reference).
 We also offer SDKs and tools for the most popular [programming languages](/developers/docs/#libraries).